nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Take Note:**
 Find works based on keywords, as such find would return all matches of the words found in description.
-And the DATE must be in this format: DD-MM-YYYY HHmm (24 hr format)
+And the DATE must be in this format: YYYY-MM-DD (24 hr format)
 </div>

 ### Clearing all entries : `clear`